huggingface/diffusers/docs/source/en/using-diffusers/ip_adapter.md

 IP-Adapter can also help with image-to-image by guiding the model to generate an image that resembles the original image and the image prompt.

-Load a Stable Diffusion XL (SDXL) model and insert an IP-Adapter into the model with the [`~IPAdapterMixin.load_ip_adapter`] method.
-Use the `subfolder` parameter to load the weights for SDXL.
+Load a Stable Diffusion XL (SDXL) model and insert an IP-Adapter into the model with the [`~loaders.IPAdapterMixin.load_ip_adapter`] method.
+Use the `subfolder` parameter to load the SDXL model weights.

 ```py
 from diffusers import AutoPipelineForImage2Image